TheQuantScientist/TheQuantScientist.github.io/README.md

     " onmouseover="this.style.backgroundColor='#007bff'; this.style.color='white';" onmouseout="this.style.backgroundColor='transparent'; this.style.color='#007bff';">Certificate</button>
 </a>

-- Developed a multi-modal CNN-BiLSTM-GRU model, optimized with tailored embedding dimensions and time delays for PSR on 20-year time series data.
+- Developed a hybrid deep learning CNN-BiLSTM-GRU model, optimized with tailored embedding dimensions and time delays for PSR on 20-year time series data.
 - Applied to forecast stock prices for major retailers including Target (TGT), Amazon (AMZN), and Walmart (WMT).
 Reduced MAE by 37.2% and RMSE by 35.1% in comparison to standalone models.
 - Presented the project at the Digital3 Conference, RMIT Experience Day in Hanoi and HCMC, and RMIT Showcase: Impact in 2023.